CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-doc.md

 ## Documents

-The Documents section contains a comprehensive list of all objects available through the ProcessForce API, including their properties and methods.
+The Documents section contains a comprehensive list of all objects available through CompuTec ProcessForce API, including their properties and methods.
 Descriptions will be added progressively.
 The example below illustrates the path to a list of Cost Category properties and methods, with similar paths generated for other objects:

 ![Documents](./media/processforce-api-doc/documents.webp)